Nadhim Zahawi: Secretary of State for Education

 During the COP26 conference in 2021, Zahawi announced a youth award scheme to tackle climate change, similar to The Duke of Edinburgh's Awards.
 Pupils will be encouraged to boost the biodiversity of their schools by taking initiatives such as erecting bird feeders.
 Young people will be given a new Climate Leader's Award for any positive work on protecting the environment, with a nationwide ceremony held each year.

-In 2022, Zahawi drew up guidance on how to accommodate pupils with gender dysphoria with input from Suella Braverman, the then attorney-general.
+In 2022, Zahawi drew up guidance on how to accommodate transgender pupils with input from Suella Braverman, the then attorney-general.
 He suggested that schools could allow, for example, children to use lavatories and changing facilities of their gender identity if it differs from their biological sex only when they are not in use by others.
 Braverman, however, disagreed with the idea.
 Zahawi also criticised a school where a female pupil had critically questioned a speaker after a talk on transphobia in October 2021.
 The girl was later subjected to swearing and spitting by her peers and had to leave the school, without completing her A-levels.
 Zahawi called the incident "hugely concerning" and "unacceptable".